empirical-run/empirical/examples/spider/README.md

 LLMs are good at converting natural language questions to SQL queries.
 This examples uses that scenario to demo Empirical.
 This example is based on the [Spider](https://github.com/taoyds/spider) dataset.

-In this example, we generate and score them on
+In this example, we generate SQL queries, and score them on

 1. SQL syntax (with the `sql-syntax` scorer): Checks if the output syntax is valid SQL.
 For example, if the output is in markdown syntax (with backticks), it is not a valid SQL query.